jaskirat-1998/MiniPunjabiLLM/README.md

 ### Goal:
 - To better understand and fill gaps in my knowledge about the decoder only transformer architecture by implemeting it in Pytorch.
 - To have a better understanding of langugae models in general.
-- Perform experiments with LLMs
+- Perform experiments with LLMs:
-1. so far I have implemented RoPE embeddings
+  1. so far I have implemented RoPE embeddings.
   2. multi-character prediction based in Meta's multi-token prediction paper.